Intel-Unnathi-Intership-Program/Product_Sentiment_Analysis/README.md

 <p>Intel Products are reviewed by end users and tech reviewers on various platforms.
 Hence, we scraped the reviews available on different sources in the last 3 - 5 years.
-Applied various exploratory data analysis, machine learning, and natural programming techniques to find the sentiments of products, clustering of affinity reviews, trends of sentiments over period, features and keywords extraction to specific sentiments, recommendation on key improvements based on users reviews for future products.
+Applied various exploratory data analysis, machine learning, and natural programming techniques to find the sentiments of products,  features and keywords extraction to specific sentiments, recommendation on key improvements based on users reviews for future products.
 Ensuring sentiments and any other analysis is also demonstrated on different product category.</p>